 There are two types of mating chases.
 The first involves competition between males who want to assert their dominance.
 Competing males chase until they catch the other.
 This is often followed by violent fighting among males.
 In these cases, maturity, size, and strength come into play, and the older squirrel usually wins over younger squirrels.

 The female runs off and entices the males to run after her.
 Males that can keep up prove how sustainable they are as partners.
-As the pursuit continues, the male squirrel checks the scent released by the female to ensure she is in estrus.
+As the pursuit continues, the male checks the scent released by the female to ensure she is in estrus.
 This is a crucial activity because female squirrels are in heat for only a few hours.

-The chase goes on with the two following each other around tree trunks and through fields before the male finally manages to catch his partner.
+The chase continues with the two chasing each other around tree trunks and fields before the male finally manages to catch his partner.
 Once the pursuit is over, the squirrel’s mate.
 If you see squirrels chasing, you are probably just witnessing a normal part of the mating process of squirrels.

 Protecting Their Territories

-The Northern flying squirrels have a different pattern regarding their territorial behavior as the males are not territorial, but females can be.
+Northern flying squirrels have a different pattern regarding territorial behavior, as males are not territorial, but females can be.
 Females will become territorial when there are fewer potential nesting sites to raise their young.

 Another species of squirrel that is territorial is the male California ground squirrel.
-Their home range does not include other males, and they will aggressively chase away any intruders.
-Ground squirrels live in burrows and tend to have a territorial range of approximately 75 yards.
+Their home range does not include other males, and they will aggressively chase away intruders.
+Ground squirrels live in burrows and have a territorial range of approximately 75 yards.

-The burrows are very important to these animals, as it takes a lot of effort to build one.
-Their burrows are their primary means of surviving in the wild, as this is where they hide from predators.
+The burrows are very important to squirrels, as it takes a lot of effort to build one.
+Their shelters are their primary means of surviving in the wild, where they hide from predators.
 For this reason, California ground squirrels will chase away intruding squirrels who try to encroach on their territory.

 Protecting Food Supplies

 American red squirrels tend to be a solitary species.
 They are territorial, which is critical for their survival.
 The American red squirrel diet consists of seeds from conifer trees.
-Squirrels are quite industrious and collect as many cones as they can find.
+Squirrels are pretty industrious and collect as many cones as they can find.

 The cones are heaped into a giant pile referred to as a midden.
-If you see these squirrels fiercely defending their territory, they will normally be protecting their valuable food reserves.
+If you see red squirrels fiercely defending their territory, this is usually to protect their valuable food reserves.
 The aggression and chasing to defend a midden can be fierce.